maxmind/minfraud-api-node/README.md

 ```

 If Transaction instantiation fails, an `ArgumentError` is thrown.
 This is usually
-due to invalid property values, a missing Device object, or a Device object
+due to invalid property values.
- with either an invalid or missing IP Address.

 After creating the Transaction object, you can send a Score, Insights, or Factors
 request, which returns a Promise that contains the corresponding model: